REDl3east/qrtool/README.md

 --boost-ecc                                                    \
 --output                  "./assets/example2.png"

 # Input text via command line argument and verify the QR code before saving.
-Aslo supress any outputted text to terminal.
+# Also supress any outputted text to terminal.
 ./build/qrtool                                                 \
 --text-input             "This is some really long text.
 There once was a guy named Jim who lived in the middle of Nowhere.
 He lived with a nice pink dog named Aaudacious. :)" \
 --error-correction-level "high"                                \